 Benefits of HTTP/2 Hosting

-HTTP/2 comes with a lot of added benefits which make it a preferable choice over the one which is currently used.
-Due to increased speed of website surfing and ease of sharing data, it should be incorporated mainstream internet services available all over the world.
+HTTP/2 comes with a lot of added benefits which make it a preferable choice over the one that is currently used.
+Due to increased speed of website surfing and ease of sharing data, it should be incorporated into mainstream Internet services available all over the world.